hknutsen/fedora-workstation/docs/sysadmin.md

 # System administration

-This directory contains scripts and playbooks for configuration, operation and upkeep of Fedora Linux.
+This document contains instructions for configuration, operation and upkeep of Fedora Linux.

 ## Prerequisites